divashini09/data-science-portfolio/README.md

 Python
 - ML with Logistic Regression.
 To predict whether a customer will buy a product (1) or not (0) based on features such as age, income, and gender.
+- ML with K Nearest Neighbours: To classify images of handwritten digits (0-9) using the k-Nearest Neighbors algorithm.